SPIV, PSI... euro heat cooks up alphabet spaghetti

 Jose Manuel Barroso, the president of the Commission, said in late October that the bloc's complexities are "the single biggest complaint I receive everywhere I go in Europe."

-One effort to bring Europeans closer to their officials and representatives is the newly-opened European Parliament visitors' center, built to rival the visitor center at the U.S. Congress in Washington.
+One effort to bring Europeans closer to their officials and representatives is the newly-opened European Parliament visitors' centre, built to rival the visitor centre at the U.S. Congress in Washington.
 But beyond the razzmatazz of hi-tech, interactive displays and role-playing games, the debt crisis goes quietly unmentioned.

 (Additional reporting by John O'Donnell; Editing by Ruth Pitchford)